Virginia Democrats hunker down amid blackface, sex assault scandal

 All three largely avoided the public and news media on Thursday.

-The scandal embroiled its first Republican on Thursday, when the Virginian Pilot reported that Thomas Norment, the state Senate majority leader, was the managing editor of a 1968 yearbook from the Virginia Military Institute filled with racist images and slurs.
+The scandal embroiled its first Republican on Thursday, when the Virginian-Pilot newspaper reported that state Senate Majority Leader Thomas Norment was an editor of a 1968 yearbook from the Virginia Military Institute filled with racist images and slurs.

+Stewart MacInnis, a spokesman for the school, confirmed that Norment was the managing editor and the Pilot’s report of the issue’s racist content was correct.

 The newspaper said that Norment declined to discuss the yearbook.
-His office and his alma mater did not immediately respond to requests for comment.
+His office did not respond to requests for comment.

 Should all three Democrats resign, Cox would be elevated to governor, flipping control of a crucial swing state to Republicans in the run-up to the 2020 U.S. presidential election.
 Democrats have made significant gains in the state legislature in recent years.

-State Democrats and at least five Democratic 2020 White House contenders first urged Northam, 59, to resign after a racist photo from his medical school yearbook page was made public on Friday by a conservative media website.
+State Democrats and at least five Democratic 2020 White House contenders urged Northam, 59, to resign after a racist photo from his medical school yearbook page was made public on Friday by a conservative media website.
 As the scandal spread, some prominent Democrats began taking more restrained positions.

 “Virginians will resolve their issues,” U.S. House Speaker Nancy Pelosi, the nation’s top Democratic official, told reporters on Thursday.
 “It’s sad because they have some very talented leaders there.
 But they have to have the confidence of the electorate.”

-Despite Democrats’ professed commitment to root out bigotry and intolerance, Northam’s party might be motivated to rally behind him to avoid the prospect of Republicans suddenly assuming the governorship.
+Despite Democrats’ professed commitment to root out bigotry and intolerance, Northam’s party might be motivated to rally behind him to avoid the prospect of Republicans assuming the governorship.

-Trump, who has batted away a series of scandals involving himself and members of his administration, predicted the turmoil would help flip Virginia back to voting Republican in the 2020 elections.
+Trump, who has batted away a series of scandals involving himself and members of his administration, predicted the turmoil would help flip Virginia back to voting Republican in 2020.

 “Democrats at the top are killing the Great State of Virginia,” Trump wrote on Twitter early on Thursday.
 “If the three failing pols were Republicans, far stronger action would be taken.”

-After calling for Northam’s ouster, Attorney General Herring, 57, apologized on Wednesday for having worn blackface in 1980 to impersonate a rapper at a college party.
+After calling for Northam’s ouster, Attorney General Herring, 57, apologized on Wednesday for having worn blackface to impersonate a rapper at a 1980 college party.

 Pressure on Fairfax intensified when his accuser, a college professor, released a statement alleging he had forced himself on her sexually in a hotel room during the 2004 Democratic National Convention in Boston.